mohitpai/journey-optimizer.en/help/using/action/consent.md

 >[!NOTE]
 >
->Consent policies are currently only available for organizations that have purchased Healthcare Shield.
+>Consent policies are currently only available for organizations that have purchased the Healthcare Shield add-on offering.

 In Journey Optimizer, consent is defined at several levels: